 Indiana has legalized the use of CBD oil for particular cases within their state.
 Despite this, their police force has been closing down stores who sell CBD oil.
 The Drug Enforcement Agency (DEA) has released a statement that has put hope into the hearts of CBD oil users.
 According to the federal agency in charge of drug busts, they will NOT arrest people who use CBD oil.
 The state agencies shouldn’t either.

 The spokesperson for the DEA is Rusty Payne.
-He told WTHR, a local news channel, that their agency did not prioritize catching CBD oil users.
+He told WTHR, a local news channel, that their agency did not prioritize catching CBD oil users or their pets, so it will be safe to use hempworx for dogs.
 It would be highly inappropriate for the federal government to persecute a parent using CBD oil treatment for her kid’s illness.

 The CBD Problem

 The Indiana Alcohol and Tobacco Commission sent out law enforcement over the summer.
 They were given the task of raiding businesses that sold CBD oil, like grocery stores.
 This sounds like bad news, because the product contains cannabidiol (CBD).

 CBD might be derived from marijuana, but it is cannot get you high.
 People use it as a medicine and as therapy for various of illnesses and diseases.
 These included epileptic seizures and cancerous tumors.
 This is why the state approved a bill in April 2017 that let patients access CBD oil as a treatment for seizures.
 Eric Holcomb, the governor of Indiana, confidently signed that act.

 The excise police in Indiana were of the opinion that products containing CBD were still against the law.
 This is the reason for their raids in June.
 This brought about a lot of media attention.
 It caused the Governor to send out an order for the law enforcement to discontinue doing so.
 This is until Curtis Hill, Indiana’s Attorney General, could clarify where CBD oil stands in their law.